On certain statistical properties of continued fractions with even and with odd partial quotients: Successive ECF and OCF convergents

-Our investigations yielded yet another method of proof, significantly longer but more direct, which we sketch here.
-Examples 1.8 in \cite{Mas} explain how to algorithmically generate the $OCF$ expansion of $x$ from the $RCF$ expansion of $x$ using insertion and singularization Both of these operations alter the sequence of convergents: insertion adds a new convergent, while singularization deletes one.
-Nevertheless, it can be shown that if $\frac{P}{Q},\frac{P'}{Q'}$ are successive $RCF$ convergents to some $x$, then either $\frac{P}{Q},\frac{P'}{Q'}$ are successive $OCF$ convergents to $x$ or $\frac{Q-P}{Q},\frac{Q'-P'}{Q'}$ are successive $OCF$ convergents to $1-x$.
+Both of these operations alter the sequence of convergents: insertion adds a new convergent, while singularization deletes one.
+Nevertheless, it can be shown that if $P/Q,P'/Q'$ are successive RCF convergents to some $x$, then either $P/Q,P'/Q'$ are successive OCF convergents to $x$, or $(Q-P)/Q,(Q'-P')/Q'$ are successive OCF convergents to $1-x$.
 (Only one of these pairs forms a matrix that is congruent to $I$, $A$, or $B$ modulo $2$.)
-By carefully following how insertion and singularization change the last $e_{n-1}$ and $a_n$ in the $RCF$ expansion of $\frac{P'}{Q'}$ into the last $e_{m-1}$ and $a_m$ of the $OCF$ expansion of $\frac{P'}{Q'}$, we can determine exactly what $e(M)$ and $a(M)$ must be and hence how to derive $P_0$ and $Q_0$.
-A similar proof works for the $ECF$ case as well. \end{xrem}
+By carefully following how insertion and singularization change the last $e_{n-1}$ and $a_n$ in the RCF expansion of $P'/Q'$ into the last $e_{m-1}$ and $a_m$ of the OCF expansion of $P'/Q'$, we can determine exactly what $e(M)$ and $a(M)$ must be and hence how to derive $P_0$ and $Q_0$.
+A similar proof works for the ECF case as well. \end{xrem}